SheetalMaurya/MvvmCross-Wiki/v3-02-04-Tip-Calc-A-Xamarin.iOS-UI-project.md

 what this line means is:

-* bind the TipLabel's default binding property
+* bind the `TipLabel`'s default binding property - which happens to be a property called `Text`
-* to the ViewModel's Tip property
+* to the `ViewModel`'s Tip property

 As with Android, this will be a `TwoWay` binding by default - which is different to what XAML developers may expect to see.

+If you had wanted to specify the `TipLabel` property to use instead of relying on the default, then you could have done this with:

+		this.Bind (this.TipLabel, label => label.Text, (TipViewModel vm) => vm.Tip );

-We'll cover other mechanisms for binding, including binding to non-default fields and using `ValueConverter`s in later topics.
+In later topics we'll cover more on binding in iOS, including more on binding to non-default fields; other binding code mechanisms; and using `ValueConverter`s.

 ## The iOS UI is complete!